code0-tech/discord-bot/README.md

 The code you see here mirrors what's running on the Discord Bot server.
 However, some files are not open-source:

 - node_modules: Not included here because storing them wouldn't be practical.
 - server.env: Server-side configuration.
+[Stored tokens etc]
 - .env: Development configuration.
+[Stored tokens etc]
 - config.json: Contains server-specific settings like roles, channels, embeds, etc.
 - http-config.json: Specifically used for our server.
 - unused-temp.js: Stores unused code snippets for potential future use.